manav-s/pilloe/README.md

 # Pilloe

-This project, titled Dream Interpreter, uses AI to provide potential interpretations for your dreams.
+This project uses AI to provide potential interpretations for your dreams.
 It is built using the React JavaScript library and makes use of the OpenAI GPT-3 model to generate interpretations.

 ## Project Structure
 The main component in the project is the DreamInput component.
 This component contains a form that collects the user's dream description, sends the data to the OpenAI API for interpretation, and displays the result.
 It also includes a loading state to provide feedback while the interpretation is being processed.